Master Class

 Meet Your Faculty

-We are a team of lifelong teachers, spiritual leaders, and community builders.
+We are lifelong teachers and community builders.
 We don’t just talk the talk, we walk the walk (and draw with chalk).
 Meet your faculty.

 Erica Frankel (Joyful Coach, Toastmaster, Expert Thrifter) is the Executive Director of Assembly.